 Forgetting Names or Words

 After a stroke, traumatic brain injury, or brain cancer, you may experience aphasia.
 Aphasia can make it difficult for you to speak, understand and affect your ability to read and write.

 Our Speech Therapists will work with you, your primary care doctor and your neurologist to develop an individualized treatment plan.
 Goals will be established based on your concerns and assessment results.
 Rehabilitation will include one on one therapy sessions and daily homework assignments aimed to improve language and communication abilities.
 Traditional therapy strategies will be utilized such as reading and writing exercises, listening and repeating will be utilize to improve communication.
 However, non-traditional communication strategies such as point to words on cards, pictures or dedicated speech generating "apps" or devices (Augmentative Assistive Technology) will be introduced as needed.
 Our ultimate goal is to help people with Aphasia to communicate effectively.

 Poor Jaw Alignment

 Orofacial Myofunctional Disorders (OMDs) are disorders of the muscles and functions of the face and mouth.
-OMDs may affect, directly and/or indirectly, facial skeletal growth and development, chewing, swallowing, speech, occlusion, temporomandibular joint movement, oral hygiene, stability of orthodontic treatment, facial esthetics and more.
+OMDs may affect, directly and/or indirectly, facial skeletal anatomy, chewing, swallowing, speech, occlusion, temporomandibular joint movement, oral hygiene, stability of orthodontic treatment, facial esthetics and more.
 If you need Orofacial Myofunctional Therapy our therapists create an individualized program to help retrain maladaptive patterns of muscle function, and to improve other symptoms